monktastic/no-more-contempt/scratch/intros.md

 We've all heard that "hate cannot drive out hate," but is it really true?
 What about something milder, like contempt?
 Surely contempt for _bad people_ can make the world a better place — certainly more so than being kind to them.

+---

+There's something uniquely pleasurable about making bad people hurt, quite independently of any good it might accomplish.
+But here's what we can't see.